OzanKurt/google-analytics/README.md

 ### Step 4

-Add analytics scope to your scopes array in the configuration file from `ozankurt/google-core` package.
+Add analytics scope to your scopes array to the configurations in `ozankurt/google-core` package.

 ```php
 'scopes' => [